Bull Run Run

 - We will withhold $15 from all refunds.

-In 2014, the maximum size of the field was 350 runners (as it is this year).
+In 2014, 2015, and 2016, the maximum size of the field was 350 runners (as it will be in 2017).
 Since some do not pay the entry fee even if they have "won" the lottery, we allowed 400 to pay and enter.
 Of those 400, the first 350 were chosen by the lottery, the next 50 were from the top of the wait list.
-We guessed about right -- 354 paid.
+In 2015, 366 paid.
 We waited for withdrawals to reduce the list below 350 before we moved the first person off the wait list.

 |BRR Entrant Data|